 Thus, two prominent Caswell County families forever will be associated with George William Swepson.

 However, the railroad schemes do not tell the entire story.
 He, along with Milton S. Littlefield, was indicted for the railroad bond fraud, but was not convicted.
 Not known is whether Swepson even stood trial.
 Some historians believe the political influence of his wife's family contributed to this outcome.

 Swepson's tarnished reputation was further damaged in 1876, when he fatally shot Adolphus G. Moore in Haw River, Alamance County.
-Moore was a business partner of Democrat Thomas W. Holt, who later became governor of North Carolina.
-Moore, also a Democrat, had once been arrested by radical Republican governor William Woods Holden.
+Moore was a business partner (and brother-in-law) of Democrat Thomas W. Holt, who later became governor of North Carolina.
+Moore, also a Democrat, had once been arrested by radical Republican governor William Woods Holden during the Kirk-Holden War.
 The killing of Moore apparently was politically motivated, although there is no known record of an investigation or a formal conclusion to the matter.
 Again, Swepson was free.

 In Alamance County Swepson is viewed differently.
 Recognized as somewhat of a rascal, he also brought industry to the area and established the towns of Alamance, and Bellemont.
 The town of Swepsonville was named for the cotton mill Swepson built there in 1868.

 George William Swepson and Virginia Bartlett Yancey had no children.
 He is buried in Oakwood Cemetery, Raleigh, North Carolina, where his grave is marked by a very tall monument.